 As tenapanor is a first-in-class drug, there is a higher likelihood that approval may not be attained as compared to a class of drugs with approved products.
-While tenapanor met the primary endpoint in two Phase 3 clinical studies evaluating tenapanor for the treatment of patients with IBS-C, there can be no assurance that our NDA that we plan to submit for this indication, once submitted, will be accepted by FDA or that we will receive marketing authorization from FDA.
-Although tenapanor met the primary endpoint in the first Phase 3 clinical trial for the treatment of hyperphosphatemia in ESRD patients on dialysis, there can be no assurances that the second Phase 3 trial of tenapanor in this indication will achieve the primary endpoint, or that tenapanor will receive regulatory approval for this indication.
-Further, it may not be possible or practicable to demonstrate, or if approved, to market tenapanor on the basis of certain of the benefits we believe tenapanor possesses.
-If the number of patients in the market for tenapanor or the price that the market can bear is not as significant as we estimate, we may not generate sufficient revenue from sales of tenapanor, if approved.
+While tenapanor met the primary endpoint in two Phase 3 clinical studies evaluating tenapanor for the treatment of patients with IBS-C, there can be no assurance that we will receive marketing authorization from FDA.
+In addition, a prolonged government shutdown may cause significant regulatory delays, and therefore, delay our efforts to seek and obtain approvals from the FDA, including approval of our NDA for tenapanor for the treatment of IBS-C. Although tenapanor met the primary endpoint in the first Phase 3 clinical trial for the treatment of hyperphosphatemia in ESRD patients on dialysis, there can be no assurances that the second Phase 3 trial of tenapanor in this indication will achieve the primary endpoint.
+There can be no assurances that we will receive regulatory approval to market tenapanor for the treatment of hyperphosphatemia in ESRD patients on dialysis, either as monotherapy or as adjuvant therapy to phosphate binders.
+Further, it may not be possible or practicable to demonstrate, or if approved, to market tenapanor or the price that the market can bear is not as significant as we estimate, or if we are not able to secure adequate coverage and reimbursement for tenapanor, we may not generate sufficient revenue from sales of tenapanor, if approved.
 Accordingly, there can be no assurance that tenapanor will ever be successfully commercialized or that we will ever generate income from sales of tenapanor.
 If we are not successful in completing the development of, obtaining approval for, and commercializing tenapanor, or are significantly delayed in doing so, our business will be materially harmed.

-Clinical drug development involves a lengthy and expensive process with an uncertain outcome, and we may encounter substantial delays in our Phase 3 clinical study of tenapanor for the treatment of hyperphosphatemia.
+Clinical drug development involves a lengthy and expensive process with an uncertain outcome, and we may encounter substantial delays in completing our clinical development of tenapanor for the treatment of hyperphosphatemia.
 Furthermore, results of earlier studies and trials may not be predictive of future trial results.